adambennett/StS-DuelistMod/roadmap.md

 - Tribute and Summon card icons
 	- Create or subcontract out creation of icons similar to StSLib common keyword icons
 	- Add config option in Visual settings to switch card text for new icons
-	- Add config option in Visual settings to simply show the new icons without replacing card text

 Enemies:
 - Add new duelist enemies